benjiebob/SMALify/README.md

 WARNING: This public respository is still in beta...
 There has been a considerable rewrite (particularly swapping ChumPy with Neural Mesh Renderer, using PyTorch etc.) since the original paper.
-I am bringing this up to speed in my free moments, but for now, please use at your own risk and please raise issues :)
+I am bringing this up to speed in my free moments, but for now, please use at your own risk :)

 # Creatures Great and SMAL
-Fitting code used as part of the Creatures Great and SMAL paper.
+Fitting code used as part of the [Creatures Great and SMAL](https://arxiv.org/abs/1811.05804) paper.

 ## Installation
 1. Clone the repository with submodules and enter directory